 Led by Salford City Mayor Paul Dennett, the taskforce includes landlords of tower blocks across the city-region in both private and public ownership, as well as representatives from every local authority in Greater Manchester and other specialist officers who can offer support to ensure every high rise is safe and receives the right fire safety advice.
-The taskforce currently meets every 6 weeks and holds a quarterly residents' forum.

 Greater Manchester Fire and Rescue Service (GMFRS) has carried out proactive inspections of all high rise residential premises to ensure all buildings comply with fire safety regulations and people feel safe in their homes.